 Upon entering the programme each student will be assigned two additional mentors, an Advisor and an Assessor.
 The Advisor provides additional mentorship for the student throughout the four-year programme and is someone the student can discuss issues with in addition to their supervisor.
 The Assessor is a member of staff who will provide an annual constructive critique of the students work programme and will aid, together with the Advisor, in outlining possible future research plans.

 In addition to the research project, training is provided through compulsory attendance of a variety of generic and transferable skills as well as subject specific modules.
 For example, the established Postgraduate Certificate in Teaching and Learning will provide research students with experience in practical class demonstrating and teaching and learning methodologies.
-Training in subject specific skills is provided through modules offered either through the Biology Department or as part of the Dublin Region Higher Education Alliance (DRHEA).
-Advanced modules in many life science topics are already established within the Biomedical Sciences and Chemistry strands of the DRHEA provides a variety of to students on the programme.
+Training in subject specific skills is provided through modules offered either through the Biology Department or through other third level institutions.
 Finally, research students will be encouraged to attend at least one international conference during their four-year programme, at which they will be expected to present an oral or poster presentation.

 Research applications are generally accepted at any time